release-plan/actions/README.md

 Runs `release-plan prepare` for the `ref` passed.
 Outputs the next version as determined by `release-plan prepare` as well as the output text.

-Also takes as an input the version of release-plan/actions to use.
-This is to support orgs and repos that restrict actions to hardcoding SHAs.

 ## Development

 ### Release

+Before a major release, update the version in prepare/action.yml where it says `ON RELEASE:`.
+Unfortunately, there is no good way to dynamically reference the version of the set of actions.
 To release, create a new release on GitHub with a tag.